Farmers' Almanac

 Farmers' Almanac is an annual American periodical that has been in continuous publication since 1818.
 Published by Geiger of Lewiston, Maine, the Farmers' Almanac provides long-range weather predictions for both the U.S. and Canada.
 The periodical also provides calendars and articles on topics such as full moon dates, folklore, natural remedies, and the best days to do various outdoor activities.

-Each new year’s edition is released at the end of August of the previous year and contains 16 months of weather predictions broken into 7 zones for the continental U.S., as well as seasonal weather maps for the winter and summer ahead.
+Each new year's edition is released at the end of August of the previous year and contains 16 months of weather predictions broken into 7 zones for the continental U.S., as well as seasonal weather maps for the winter and summer ahead.

-In addition to the U.S. version, there is a Canadian Farmers' Almanac, an abbreviated "Special Edition" sold at Dollar General stores, and a Promotional Version that is sold to businesses as a marketing and public relations tool.
+The publication follows in the heritage of American almanacs such as Benjamin Franklin’s Poor Richard's Almanack.

+The Farmers' Almanac will cease production after the current 2026 edition.

 History

 Founded in 1818, the Farmers’ Almanac mixes a blend of long-range weather predictions, humor, fun facts, and advice on gardening, cooking, fishing, conservation, and other topics.

 The Farmers’ Almanac has had seven editors.
 Poet, astronomer, and teacher David Young held the post for 34 years starting from when he and publisher Jacob Mann first founded The Almanac Publishing Company in Morristown, New Jersey.
-Following Young’s death in 1852, astronomer Samuel Hart Wright became editor.
+Following Young's death in 1852, astronomer Samuel Hart Wright became editor.

 In 1933, Ray Geiger took over as the sixth editor of the Farmers’ Almanac and began what became the longest-running editorship in Farmers’ Almanac history.

 In 1994, Ray's son Peter became editor.
-Sandi Duncan is now Managing Editor with him.
+Sondra "Sandi" Duncan became Managing Editor with him and then succeeded as editor with Peter Geiger titled "editor emeritus" in the final years.
 Sandi was the first female editor in 178 years to hold an editorial position.

 In 1997, an online version was created at FarmersAlmanac.com.
 The Almanac has over 1.2 million followers on Facebook, and is also on Twitter, Instagram, Pinterest, TikTok and other social media sites.

+Farmers' Almanac announced in November 2025 that it will cease production after the now-available 2026 edition.
+Its editors announced that due to the "growing financial challenges of producing and distributing the Almanac in today’s chaotic media environment", the 2026 issue would be its last, with its website planning to shut down in December 2025.